Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 The checklist

-Currently, three orders, eight families, 19 genera, and 94+ nominal species of leeches are known to occur in North America north of Mexico.
+Currently, three orders, five suborders, ten families, 19 genera, and 94+ nominal species of leeches (exclusive of branchiobdellidan genera and species that remain to be tallied), which are known to occur in North America north of Mexico.
 We present here a general classification and checklist of these species based upon records published in the peer-reviewed literature.
 While many additional records of leeches exist—representing specimens identified to the genus and species levels during the completion of a variety of privately and publicly funded projects at the local, state, regional, federal, and provincial government levels—those records remain ‘unavailable’ to science in general because 1) preliminary identifications of specimens have not been verified by recognized leech specialists, and / or 2) these data have not been published in the peer-reviewed literature.
 The unfortunate reality here is that many of these identified yet unpublished records likely could represent new distributional information for taxa at the drainage, state, provincial, and possibly continental level.
 Furthermore, many of these records could represent a) new (undescribed) species, b) identified species that are considered rare throughout their known distributional range, c) species for which few mature specimens have been examined, and/or d) new ecological affiliations (e.g., geographical, physical, biological, water quality).

 Sources of information for species included in this checklist